Hornflakes/weather-scraping/README.md

         [Column letter to number converter](https://www.vishalon.net/blog/excel-column-letter-to-number-quick-reference)

-5. run `weather_script.exe` and wait for the console window to close
+5. run `weather_script.bat` and wait for the console window to close
 6. PROFIT 📈📈📈

+#

+The CA certificate for the data request can expire.
+In that case, you can replace it.

+The certificate is `app/certifi/cacert.pem`.
+[You can download certificates here.](https://curl.se/docs/caextract.html)